ishristov/styleguides/htmlguide/README.md

   <span>Text with <b>important</b> meaning</span>
   ```

 - Use double quote marks for attribute values.
-Using double quotes in HTML and single quotes in JavaScript allows us to copy HTML blocks safely from HTML to JavaScript in vise versa easily without breaking anything.
+Using double quotes in HTML and single quotes in JavaScript allows us to copy HTML blocks safely from HTML to JavaScript and vise versa easily without breaking anything.
   ```html
   // no
   <div class=main></div>